-There aren't any lack of crazy TV series out there, but the CW's The Messengers really takes the case for pure insanity.
+There isn't any lack of crazy TV series out there, but the CW's The Messengers really takes the case for pure insanity.
 The first season is coming to an end, and unfortunately there won't be a The Messengers Season 2, because The CW cancelled the series in May, as reported by TVLine.
 It's a tragedy for any fans of the series, but it was probably inevitable.
 A show that ends with the Four Horsemen of the Apocalypse descending is too strange for this world.
 But even though it's a disappointment that it will be limited to a single season, The Messengers did get to air all 13 of its episodes, which is more than many other underappreciated series, especially those in the sci-fi or fantasy genres.

 It's one of the sneakiest surprises on the CW, but The 100 turned out to be an underrated science fiction series, and one that's started to blow up on places like Tumblr and Twitter.